EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/01-add-reviews-agent-prompt.md

-# Step 1: Add the Reviews Agent Prompt
+# 5.2: Add the Reviews Agent Prompt

 In this step, we will define a new prompt for the Reviews Agent in `src/agents/prompts.py`.
 This prompt will instruct the agent on how to analyze and summarize product reviews, ensuring the output is concise, relevant, and structured.